5 from 36 votes

 Instructions

-• Add cream cheese, 2 cups of shredded cheddar, minced onion, ranch dressing mix, pimento, and bacon to the bowl of a stand mixer.
+• Add 16oz cream cheese, 2 cups of shredded cheddar, 2 tablespoon dried minced onion, 1 pack ranch dressing mix, 4oz drained pimento, and 2.5oz bacon pieces to the bowl of a stand mixer.
 Using a paddle attachment on low speed, mix these ingredients together.

 • Remove the mixture from the bowl and spoon onto a large piece of plastic wrap.
 Cover in plastic wrap and form the mixture into a ball.
 Wrap 3 rubber bands around the plastic wrap-covered cheese ball to make indents in the cheese ball, giving it those vertical grooves to make it look like a pumpkin.